AndersDeath/holy-theory/content/all.md

 ```

 JavaScript's object-oriented features provide flexibility and allow developers to create complex applications following the principles of OOP.### Possible types of function in JavaScript
+# Possible types of function in JavaScript

 ![Possible types of function in JavaScript](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/possible-types-of-functions-in-js.png)

 ### Promise action flow
+# Promise action flow

 ![Promise action flow](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/promise-action-flow.png)

 ### What is event bubbling?
+# What is event bubbling?

 Event bubbling is a concept in JavaScript and many other programming languages where events triggered on an element will "bubble up" and trigger parent elements' event handlers as well.
 When an event occurs on a DOM (Document Object Model) element, it first runs the event's handler on that element, then on its parent element, and so on, propagating up through its ancestors in the DOM tree.